luccatrevisan/luccatrevisan/README.md

 ### 👋 Hey!
 I am Lucca Trevisan

-I am a Computer Science student from Brazil and an aspiring **Front-End Developer**.
+I am a Computer Science student from Brazil and an aspiring **Back-end Developer**.

 My tech journey began with front-end development for my own brand, Chewie Cookies.
 This experience sparked my passion for creating and solving problems, which brought me to the fascinating world of logic and systems.